For information regarding the curricula used at specific grade levels, please contact the appropriate building Principal or Guidance Counselor:

 Students must complete and earn a state minimum of 20 credits in specific subjects.
 Additionally, students also must receive instruction in economics and financial literacy and complete at least two semesters of fine arts.
 CEVS has additional graduation requirements that necessitate students earning 21 credits.
 Students are encouraged to meet with Natalie Kanney, High School Guidance Counselor, early in their high school career to ensure they are on the path to graduation in a timely manner.

-Students in the graduation class of 2018 have been provided with multiple options for obtaining a high school diploma.
-In addition to the above credit requirements, it is expected that most students will meet one of the three options that were initially presented in Ohio law.
+In addition to the above credit requirements, it is expected that students will meet one of the three options presented in Ohio law.
 These are briefly explained below:

 1. Ohio’s State Tests